 **The ideas contained in this post are the opinions of the writer and communicated without reference to supporting documentation.
 The writer also recognizes that BPD is a disorder that affects both males and females, and uses of “she” or “he” in the communication of ideas are not intended to covey sexual bias.
 Breakaway MHE Disclaimer

-A typical long term outcome for a person on the “intervention path” is not feeling better, problems not getting solved, even more life problems and stresses being created, and feelings of hopelessness setting in.
+A typical long-term outcome for a person on the “intervention path” is not feeling better, problems not getting solved, even more, life problems and stress being created, and feelings of hopelessness setting in.
 In my own life experience, I recall getting hooked on anxiety medications, being hyper-focused on exercise, work, and schoolwork, sometimes sleeping as much as possible to escape to cloud nine, and at other times doing “things” I am not yet prepared to express in a blog post.
-Even though I benefited from temporary symptom relief using my “interventions”, my struggle with intense emotions, reactivity, relational difficulties, anxiety and depressed moods persisted as relentlessly as ever.
+Even though I benefited from temporary symptom relief using my “interventions,” my struggle with intense emotions, reactivity, relational difficulties, anxiety and depressed moods persisted as relentlessly as ever.
 And every time my emotions would get the best of me, every time I would react to the pain, I would inch closer and closer to destroying my life as I knew it (ruining relationships and opportunities).
 The truth is that my “interventions” weren’t actually helping me get to the core of my issues, but instead just masking the pain and adding to my overall suffering rather than reducing it.
 I was growing more and more anxious and depressed, more and more hopeless.

 After many years of struggle, I was lucky enough to find someone I could trust, relate with, and who was equipped with the right sort of knowledge to get me to the core of my issues.
 Strange that this lucky interaction came after years of studying psychology and after I had become a therapist myself!
-I was a dedicated/high achieving student in psychology believe it or not, but even so I didn’t realize that I met the criteria for male borderline personality disorder.
-But getting a diagnosis, for me, was the best time of my life… I was finally on my way to getting off the fruitless “intervention path” and actually getting equipped with the tools, skills, and understandings that would alter my entire life experience for the better.
+I was a dedicated/high achieving student in psychology believe it or not, but even so, I didn’t realize that I met the criteria for male borderline personality disorder.
+But getting a diagnosis, for me, was the best time of my life: I was finally on my way to getting off the fruitless “intervention path” and getting equipped with the tools, skills, and understandings that would alter my entire life experience for the better.

-The best medicine for BPD is therefore getting the right kinds of understanding that are based in reality.
-The best medicine includes only giving the world as much credit as it deserves for your brain development and current understanding of mental health, which in many cases is very little as there is very little understanding and functioning is often impaired.
+The best medicine for BPD is, therefore, getting the right kinds of understanding that are based in reality.
+The best medicine includes only giving the world as much credit as it deserves for your brain development and current knowledge of mental health, which in many cases is very little as there is very little understanding and functioning is often impaired.
 Firmly grasping this kind of understanding leads you exactly where you need to be and asking the right kinds of questions, such as “what was missed in my emotional development and how can I make up for it after the fact?”.
 Asking a therapist trained in treating borderline personality disorder these kinds of questions will set in motion an improvement to your situation.
-Eventually will come the time that you begin letting go of so many fruitless and futile “interventions” that do not solve your underlying problem, and in their place will come real solutions that actually work to settle your mind and body.
+Eventually will come the time that you begin letting go of so many fruitless and futile “interventions” that do not solve your underlying problem, and in their place will come real solutions that work to settle your mind and body.